 What does the Azul NYSE listing mean for investors?

-Existing holders of Azul shares and depositary receipts do not need to do anything; their holdings simply carry over to the new venue.
-What changes is visibility, since a main-board listing typically brings more analyst coverage and easier access for large funds that avoid smaller exchanges.
+Existing holders of Azul shares and depositary receipts do not need to do anything, since their holdings simply carry over to the new venue.
+What changes is visibility, as a main-board listing typically brings more analyst coverage and easier access for large funds.

 Does the listing change anything for travelers in Brazil?